 Humans cannot synthesize Neu5Gc, but when we consume it, small amounts accumulate on cell surfaces.
 When immune cells encounter this nonhuman material, it triggers the production of anti-Neu5Gc antibodies.
 Studies have shown that humans have a wide range of these antibodies.

 As these anti-Neu5Gc antibodies travel around the body, they bump into Neu5Gc on cell surfaces, sparking inflammation.
-Experts believe that this, in turn, exacerbates cancer, because cancer cells tend to have higher levels of Neu5Gc on their surfaces.
+Experts believe that this, in turn, exacerbates cancer, because cancer cells tend to have

 Now, the latest study has set out to unpick the relationship between a person’s diet and their levels of Neu5Gc once and for all.